-The enterprise meeting appoints the auditor based on the group Board of Directors proposal and stipulates the auditor's fee.
-DHP uses the same auditor as the group.
+The Shareholder appoints the auditor based on the Board of Directors proposal.
 The auditor serves until a new auditor is appointed.

-The local Board of Directors and the auditor hold at least one meeting annually where the CEO and other Company executives are not present.
+The Board of Directors and the auditor hold at least one meeting annually where the CEO and other Company executives are not present.
 The Board of Directors is briefed on the highlights of the auditor's reporting.